Vertabs/Vertabs/README.md

-# Vertabs Chrome Extension
+# Vertabs - Chrome Extension

 ## Basic concept
-Use this Chrome Extension if you want an easier way of using Chrome with a lot of tabs.
-Put Chrome in fullscreen mode <code>Shift + Cmd + F</code> or <code>F 11</code>.
-You will then be able to switch tabs with Vertabs.
+This Chrome Extension gives you an easier way of keeping track of all your tabs.
+Enter fullscreen with <code>Shift + Cmd + F</code> or <code>F 11</code> for the best experience.

-Since Chrome Extensions don't have permission to open a new tab with the adress bar (or Omnibox) focused I'll try to find some other way.
-I'd like the user to simple by able to press "New tab" and then type the url.
-As for now, they'll have to pull down the original Chrome toolbar and manually click the adress bar and THEN type the url.

-## The name "Vertabs"
-An abbreviation of "vertical tabs".

 ## Future features
-* Settings like Vertabs position etc.
-* Drag 'n drop to reorder tabs
-* Pin tabs
+* Pin tabs from Vertabs
+* A few color schemes to choose from.
+Light, dark, blue etc.
+* Write your own CSS to style Vertabs
+* Auto-hiding Vertabs when not in fullscreen.

+## Get in touch with me
+If you have anything that belong in the issue tracker, please post it there.
+Everything else is more than welcome on [http://www.twitter.com/AntonNiklasson]